pepstock-org/Charba-Wiki/docs/configuration/ScriptableOptions.md

 The object is preserved, so it can be used to store and pass information between calls.

-There are 2 different types of context objects:
+There are the following different types of context objects, to be consumed on scriptable options on chart elements (plugins excluded):

  * [Scriptable context](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/ScriptableContext.html) used for scriptable options that apply at chart, dataset or data level.
  * [Scale scriptable context](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/ScaleScriptableContext.html) used for scriptable options that apply at scale or ticks level.